seb-cr/node-scripting/README.md

 For all available methods see the [`Text`](src/text.ts) class.

-Work with JSON files using the `withJsonFile` function.
-Like `withText`, it passes the file's content to a callback for editing.
-In this case the text content is parsed as JSON, and the resulting plain object (or primitive, if that's what the JSON represents) is passed to the callback.
+### `withJsonFile<T = any>(path: string, callback: (f: T) => void | Promise<void>): Promise<void>`

+Work with a JSON file.

+Opens the file, parses its content and passes to `callback`, then reserialises back to the file.

+An attempt will be made to preserve indentation, based on the first indented line found.
+This should be adequate for well-formatted documents.

 ```ts
 await withJsonFile('example.json', (f) => {